Malaysia plans to decriminalize drug use to battle addiction

-KUALA LUMPUR, Malaysia (AP) - Malaysia’s government plans to drop criminal penalties for the possession and use of drugs in small quantities as a way to battle addiction but stresses it’s not legalizing drugs.
+KUALA LUMPUR, Malaysia (AP) - Malaysia’s government plans to drop criminal penalties for the possession and use of drugs in small quantities to battle addiction, but stressed the move is not akin to legalizing narcotics.

-Malaysia harshly penalizes drug possession.
-Anyone found with 200 grams of cannabis, 40 grams of cocaine, and 15 grams of heroin or morphine face being charged with drug trafficking, which carries the death penalty.
+Malaysia has one of the world’s harshest penalties for drug possession.
+Anyone found with 200 grams (7.05 ounces) of cannabis, 1 kilogram (2.2 pounds) of opium, 40 grams (1.41 ounces) of cocaine, and 15 grams (0.53 ounces) of heroin or morphine face being charged with drug trafficking, which carries the death penalty.

+More than 1,200 prisoners are on death row, most of them convicted of drug crimes.
-Health Minister Dzulkefly Ahmad said in a statement Thursday that the proposal for the “decriminalization of drug addicts and addiction” will be a significant game changer.

-He said addicted people will be treated as patients, not criminals.
-He said drug addiction is a complex, relapsing medical condition and throwing an addicted drug user into jail will not cure them.
+Health Minister Dzulkefly Ahmad said in a statement Thursday that the proposal for the decriminalization of drug addiction will be a significant game changer.
+He said drug addiction is a complex, relapsing medical condition and throwing an addict into jail will not cure them.

+“Drug decriminalization will indeed be a critical next step toward achieving a rational drug policy that puts science and public health before punishment and incarceration,” Dzulkefly said.
+“An addict shall be treated as a patient, not as a criminal, whose addiction is a disease we would like to cure.”

+He said the move mustn’t be mistaken as legalizing drugs as drug trafficking will remain a crime.

 Copyright © 2019 The Washington Times, LLC.